TudorOrban/Angust/angust_docs/src/assets/markdown/v0/user-guide/getting-started.md

 &nbsp;

 ## Next Step
 Ready for the next step?
-Start learning about [Components](https://tudorban.github.io/Angust/v0/user-guide/components/overview).
+Head over to the [HTML and CSS](https://tudorban.github.io/Angust/v0/user-guide/html-and-css) section.

 &nbsp;